 Homecoming activities, usually held in November of each year, center around a Border Conference home football game.
-Ex-students return to town for a series of parties and meetings and are guests of honor at open houses given in each so-rority and fraternity lodge.
+Ex-students return to town for a series of honor at open houses given in each sorority and fraternity lodge.
 A prize is awarded for the best decorated float entered in a downtown parade, and prizes are also awarded to the winners in the four divisions set up by the Ex-Students Association.
 The sororities also decorate their lodges.
-After the football game, a dance is given in the Student Union ballroom.
+After the football game, a dance is given in the Student Union ball-room.
 The football queen is crowned at intermission.